 We researched the best roommate finders based on cost, matching criteria, security, cities served, and more to help you find the right service for your shared living situation.
 Here are our top picks.

 Founded in 2003, Roomster is an easy-to-use roommate finder with listings in more than 192 countries and 18 languages.
 What makes Roomster unique is that it links users’ social media accounts to the app, so you can find potential roommates by browsing their profiles.
 We chose it as the best overall service because it offers the best combination of areas served, pricing, signup options, and roommate matching.

 Setting up an account on Roomster is quick and easy.
 Users can sign up via a Twitter, Facebook, Instagram, Google, or LinkedIn account or with an email address.
 Roomster also offers an iPhone and Android app.

 After creating an account, users are asked to fill out some basic information about themselves to help them find a match.
 Each profile is like a mini-ad with photos, a headline, and a short description to help users find a roommate or a rental they can afford.

 Roomster's website and apps allow for easy browsing.
 Users can scroll through filtered results of other Roomster users or properties and even view a map of the area with dots indicating the location of nearby listings.
 Once a user finds a roommate that looks promising, they can connect through the Roomster mailbox.

 Roomster gives you a free account that lets you post a listing with photos and receive messages from paid subscribers.
 Sending messages to accounts and viewing social media profiles requires a paid subscription.
-Roomster also offers a three-day trial subscription for $5.95, a two-week subscription for $14.95, and a four-week subscription for $29.95, which is comparable with other platforms.
+According to Roomster there are several subscriptions offered, including the basic free trial, otherwise, the lowest price is $7.99 for seven days.

 Runner-Up, Best Overall: Roommates.com